Language:

 5. Gostoso

+We can use the adjective “gostoso” to refer to people or food.
 When talking about food, you may use this adjective to express your feelings about a really tasty dish, fruit, dessert, etc.

 When speaking about people, you need to be careful.
-You can use this adjective to talk about a really sexy person that has a nice body.
+You can use this adjective to talk about a sexy person who has a nice body.
 However, you may reserve this adjective to use with your significant other, someone you have some kind of intimacy with.
 It is very common in Brazil for guys to use this word to pick up girls on the street, but it is not something nice to do, it is impolite and rude.

 6. Gato